-Before you can identify your passion, you have to really understand who you are as a person.
+Before you can identify and speak about your passion, you have to really understand who you are as a person.
 You have to accept your flaws, overcome your insecurities, and become comfortable in your own skin.

 Connect with your own emotions.
 Be selfish.
 Embrace yourself for all that you are.
 Once you have accepted yourself and unearthed what makes you tick, you’ll be able to find your passion — and talk about it with ease.

 Follow the six steps below to help you identify your passions and start reaping the benefits of that knowledge!